alifarhat40/bioacme/README.md

 If the function expects input from `stdin` during the execution, the input can be passed as a string to the `input` keyword argument.

+The programs can also be called from the command line using the `python -m bioacme <program> <args>` syntax.
+The program name is not case sensitive and disregards any underscores.

 ## Building from source